Is Registered Massage Therapy (RMT) Covered by Insurance in Vancouver or North Vancouver?

 Who Is Typically Eligible for RMT Insurance Coverage?

-RMT coverage under private or public insurance is typically available to:
+RMT coverage under private or other insurance is typically available to:

 - Employees with extended health benefits